DeFacto-Team/Factom-Open-API/README.md

 - **Info**
   - <a href="https://docs.openapi.de-facto.pro/user/get-user" target="_blank">GET /user</a> – _Get user info_
   - <a href="https://docs.openapi.de-facto.pro/api/api-info" target="_blank">GET /</a> – _Get API info_

+## Design

+### Fetching updates

+Factom Open API does not store _all chains_ of the Factom blockchain in its local database.
+Instead, when you start working with a chain using any request (get entry of chain, get chain info, write entry into chain, etc...), the chain is fetched from Factom in the background.
+<br /><br />
+All fetched chains are stored in the local DB, and new entries are added automatically in minute 0-1 of each block.
+<br /><br />
+**This allows Factom Open API to be used immediately after installing without a long syncing period with Factom blockchain.** It is not designed for applications which require _all_ chains, blocks and entries - e.g. a Factom Explorer.

+### User's chains

+A great advantage of Factom Open API is binding chains to API users.
+This binding is stored locally in the Open API database.
+It's possible to show users _their chains_, including ones the user created and all chains that the user has worked with (write, read or search).<br /><br />
+This way API users may search their specific chains by External ID(s) instead of searching the entire blockchain.

 ## Installation guides